Laravel-Lang/common/docs/usage/available-locales.md

 ## Slovenščina

-The Slovene locale is added using the console command:
+The Slovenian locale is added using the console command:

 ```bash:no-line-numbers
 php artisan lang:add sl